 Finally we found a guy with a rusty boat who had old tyres tied to his vessel instead of life preservers.
 Hmmm.
 We were the first tourists to go that year.
 The boats do not go in winter due to even more treacherous seas than those of the warmer months.
 Because we were the first tourists to go that year, we had another problem: disuse.

 To scramble onto Skellig Michael, you must jump from the boat onto stone steps carved into the rock.
 However the rock steps were covered in slime and ice from not being used.
 So then with every downward motion of the boat we had to throw sand onto the steps to give us some sort of traction as we threw ourselves at Skellig Micheal and hope that he would catch us and not throw us into a swirling sea.

-This process was scarifying.
-We were warned that there would be treacherous seas, but blimey!
-The waves en route were enough to put the fear of God into me.
-They were massive.
-The old sailor who took us (his name was actually Joe Ruddy…how’s that for a fantastic sailor’s name?) was saying what a great day it was for the trip!
+The process was a little heart-grabbing.
+We were warned that there would be treacherous seas that needed to be overcome while getting onto the island.
+The waves en route had already put the fear of God into me (and I don’t even believe in him).
+But this was next-level stuff.
+While I was busy being nervous, the old sailor who took us out to the Skelligs said that is was actually a great day for the trip!
 I decided then that I would never like to see a bad sailing day at the Skelligs.